arwelowen/pension_guidance/content/pension_type.md

 # Find out your pension type

+You can use this service to:

+- check your pension type
-Check which type of pension you have – this will help you find out if you can have a Pension Wise appointment.
+- find out if you can book a Pension Wise appointment

-In an appointment you’ll get free guidance from a pensions specialist on how you can take money from your pension pot.

-You can speak to us over the phone or face to face somewhere local to you.
+You choose how to take your money if you have a defined contribution (personal or workplace) pension – you can then get free guidance about this from one of our pensions specialists.

+^You’ll need to check each pension separately if you have more than one.^

 [Start now](/pension-type-question-1){: .button}

-^You’ll need to check each pension separately if you have more than one.^
+### Before you start

+You can get help with the State Pension at The Pensions Advisory Service.

+^You must be aged 50 or over to book a Pension Wise appointment.^